SuperOfficeDocs/superoffice-docs/docs/email/mailgun/reasons-to-customize.md

 ### Outgoing emails created by the mailings module in SuperOffice can be sent to another email-server than Mailgun

 In our standard configuration, the mail is sent to Mailgun using an URL registered as a setting in CRM Online Operation Center.
-This URL can manually be changed (by Operations) and route all outgoing email to another email-service (i.e. customers standard or another mass mailing service).
+This URL can manually be changed (by Operations) and route all outgoing emails to another email-service (customer's standard or another mass mailing service).

-This change will affect where the emails are processed and stored, and if the new email-service in controlled by the customer, it removes the SPF challenge.
+This change will affect where the emails are processed and stored, and if the new email-service is controlled by the customer, it removes the SPF challenge.

 ### The best solution for using email together with SuperOffice Online is to use the email addresses we supply as part of the mailing-service